fuyediao/powerpoint-workbench/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the GNU General Public License v2.0 (GPL-2.0).
+By contributing, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

 ---